 Cleaning and maintaining paving slabs manually is hard work and quite often the hard work goes unrewarded with algae and lichen coming back.
 Lichen is particularly hard to remove by hand without damaging your paving.
 Pick a product that effectively removes algae, lichen and moss and stops them from growing back for a significant period.

-Green Gone is really easy to apply and you don’t have to worry about scrubbing, brushing, pressure washing or rinsing the affected area to remove the algae, moss and lichen.
-Green Gone comes either as a spray or in a convenient watering can, avoiding any mixing of chemicals.
+Look for a product that is really easy to apply and that doesn't require scrubbing, brushing, pressure washing or rinsing the affected area to remove the algae, moss and lichen.
+Sprays can be convenient.

-Green Done does not use acid so you don’t have to worry about the discolouration of your paving which can occur when acid-based weed killers are used.
+Avoid products that use acid as this can discolour your paving - this can occur when acid-based weed killers are used.

 - Paved areas